 The goal of the Accounting Associate curriculum is to prepare students for employment in accounting positions upon completion of the degree or certificates.
 Graduates may qualify as tax aides, assistants to controllers or staff accountants.

-The curriculum offers a 63 credit hour A.A.S. degree program, and four accounting certificates: a 42 credit hour certificate in accounting with concentrated study in accounting principles, intermediate accounting, cost accounting, federal taxes and advanced accounting; a 16 credit hour certificate in bookkeeping that leads to the national professional bookkeepers certification; a 19 credit hour certificate in income tax preparation that leads to the IRS enrolled agent exam; and a 36 credit hour professional accounting-CPA preparation certificate that leads to the national uniform CPA exam.
+The curriculum offers a 63 credit hour A.A.S. degree program, and four accounting certificates: a 42 credit hour certificate in accounting with concentrated study in accounting principles, intermediate accounting, cost accounting, federal taxes and advanced accounting; a 16 credit hour certificate in accounting technology that leads to the Certified Bookkeepers Examination; a 19 credit hour certificate in income tax preparation that leads to the IRS enrolled agent exam; and a 36 credit hour professional accounting-CPA preparation certificate that leads to the national uniform CPA exam.

 For students planning to transfer, senior-level institutions usually accept ACC 153 and ACC 154 only.